30 Idioms Related to Technology (with Meanings & Examples)

 In the loop

-• Please keep me in the loop about any changes to the project.
+Please keep me in the loop on any updates.

 Jump on the bandwagon